hamerlinski/slides-oop/slides/04-constructors/slides.md

 # Constructors
 ## Task
 Task
-* Write a program in C++, which will shows delegation of the constructors and the flexibility it provides.
+* Write a program which will showcase delegation of the constructors and the flexibility it provides.

 ---